mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 Sold yet on tagless-final?
 I am!!!
 Well, _somewhat_, anyway.

 There's an element of truth in _every_ argument that I've made.
-Although as you might suspect, a more nuanced, sophisticated look reveals that a less cheery picture of tagless-final.
+Although as you might suspect, a more nuanced, sophisticated look reveals a less positive picture of tagless-final.

 Let's take a look at all the fine print in the next few sections.